-From January 2021 to December 2021 Matters outside the above period are partially included.
-Boundary of the ESG REPORT 2022 In principle, the entire Kubota Group is covered.
-Some statements may refer to the non-consolidated Kubota.
+From January 2021 to December 2021 Matters outside the above period are partially

+In principle, the entire Kubota Group is covered.
+Some statements may refer to the non-consolidated ESG REPORT 2022 Kubota.

 For details of SDGs (Sustainable Development Goals), please see the United Nations Information Centre website. www.un.org/sustainabledevelopment/